 We will paddle approximately 50 km/31 mi per day.
 Our plan is establish camp on the many islands and sandbars which characterize this stretch of river.
 This will lessen the remote possibility of bear encounters as well as reduce our contact with those pesky mosquitoes.

-The sight of Fort Selkirk (125 km from Carmacks) on a high bank remains one of the trip's highlights.
+The following highlight some of the more interesting features of this stretch of river: The sight of Fort Selkirk (125 km from Carmacks) on a high bank remains one of the trip's highlights.
 The Hudson's Bay Company established it in 1848.
 Only accessible by water, Fort Selkirk includes a campsite with well water, tent sites, kitchen shelter with cook stove, bear-proof garbage containers, and a warming cabin.
 Our trip down the Yukon River normally includes an overnight and layover day at Fort Selkirk.
 Fort Selkirk has long been a gathering place for First Nation peoples.
 Stone tools discovered near this site have been dated to 10,000 years old.

 In 1848, John Campbell descended the Pelly River to establish a Hudson Bay Company trading post at the junction of the Yukon and Pelly River.
 In 1852 the coastal Chilkats, who had previously maintained a monopoly on trade with the local First Nation peoples, reacted to this challenge by looting and then burning the trading post.
 Campbell fled for his life and it was thirty years before white men returned to the region.
 In 1889, Arthur Harper re-established a trading post here, calling it Harper's Landing.
 In 1894 Bishop Bompass erected a mission house and school.